MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/README.md

 {:start="11"}
 11. Use a SQL query to list the full details of each type of fish together with the total cost of each sale.
-12. Use a SQL query to list the name of type of fish that has sales between £20 and £50.
+12. Use a SQL query to list the type of fish and the sales, of all sales £20 and £50.
 The results should be listed with the dearest sales displayed first.